ITSE-1402/syllabus/README.md

 ## <i class="fa fa-vcard"></i> Prerequisites

-* [ITSE-2079 - Introduction to Python](http://continue.austincc.edu/schedule/courses?name=Introduction%20to%20Python) or novice knowledge of Python and OOO languages.
+* [ITSE-2079 - Introduction to Python](http://continue.austincc.edu/schedule/courses?name=Introduction%20to%20Python) or novice knowledge of Python and OOP languages.
 * Understanding of variables, data types, and basic function usage in Python 3
 * Basic understanding of HTML and CSS